Ophisaurus: Fossil record

-Ophisaurus sensu lato was once widely distributed in Europe, first appearing there during the Eocene, with its distribution at its maximum extent during the Miocene, their range had contracted to the Mediterranean by the late Pliocene.
+Ophisaurus sensu lato was widely distributed in Europe, first appearing there during the Eocene, with its distribution at its maximum extent during the Miocene, their range had contracted to the Mediterranean by the late Pliocene.
 The youngest records of Ophisaurus in Europe are from southern Spain, dating to the Early-Mid Pleistocene transition around 800,000 years ago.
 The decline was likely caused by decreasing temperatures and increasing aridity due to the onset of glaciation.
 Ophisaurus sensu lato likely dispersed into Asia from Europe before dispersing from Asia into North America via Beringia.
 The oldest records of Ophisaurus in North America are from the late Miocene.